toki0179/tokibot-public/README.md

 - Download all the dependencies using `npm i`

-- After you have installed you need to put your token in config.json.
+- After you have installed all dependencies you need to put your token in config.json.

 - TokiBot is now ready to run!